 Hi my name is Madison.
 I am 13 years old and live in Washington State.
 I participate in activities such as volleyball, track and field, ballet, and playing the viola.
 I also love to spend time with my family, read, and watch movies as well.

 When I was at my twelve-year-old routine check-up, my doctor informed me that I had scoliosis.
-They took pictures of my spine and told me that I had a 45 degree curve and that I needed to go see a specialist.
+They took pictures of my spine and told me that I had a 45-degree curve and that I needed to go see a specialist.
 I was put in a Boston brace in November of the first year of middle school.
 My doctor said that I would have to wear my brace 18 hours a day for about 3 years which I was not excited about.
 My mom signed me up for Schroth in January of 2019.
 The moves were very helpful and even decreased my curve by one degree.
 Over time, I got used to my brace and felt more comfortable talking about it with my friends and classmates.
 I still had to do P.E. even though I had to do modified moves.
 The kids in my class would always ask me why I was doing that and I usually would say that I was special.
-My P.E. class was before lunch so, I had to sneak off to the nurses office to change into my brace because I didn’t want to other kids in my P.E. class knew that I was wearing a brace.
+My P.E. class was before lunch so, I had to sneak off to the nurse's office to change into my brace because I didn’t want other kids in my P.E. class to know that I was wearing a brace.
 At the end of first semester in 7th grade, I had to stop P.E. because I wasn’t getting enough hours in my brace.
 I'm now a T.A. for an English class and a class with disabilities.
-I out grew my brace and I now have to wear a WCR brace.
+I outgrew my brace and I now have to wear a WCR brace.

 I am thrilled to start as a leader for the Washington Curvy Girls group.
 Even though scoliosis is a challenge for the girls and their families, I am very excited to help the girls get through their scoliosis journey.